cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 Claude went with PricingFactor initially, and I changed that to PricingAttribute, as I was trying to understand what it produced.
 I think I will switch back to Factor though, because some pricing factors - like weather - are not attributes of any booking domain objects.

+## Implementing increased pricing for a particular personal trainer
+I think what I would like to do is to be able to make resources with metadata, so I can place each personal trainer into a tiered system, and then I can implement tiered pricing.

+Recall that pricing happens after availability checking.
+So for this to work, the availability check needs to return much more data than it currently does.
+Right now, it only returns time and base price.
+Recall that an availability check gets a service id, a data range, and some optional fixed resource preferences.
+It should return at least the following additional items:

+- how much capacity is possible at this time
+- how much capacity is already booked at this time
+- what resources are assigned to the proposed slot
+- what alternative resources are available at the proposed slot

+This will allow the pricing engine to make decisions based on the availability of resources.